drug-design/course/docs/chapters/conformational-analysis.md

 ### Many Variables Are Minimized

-Bond lengths, bond angles and torsion angles are the variables of the minimization process.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/many-variables-are-minimized-ae0d030e'><i class='fa fa-play' aria-hidden='true'></i></button>Bond lengths, bond angles and torsion angles are the variables of the minimization process.
 The total energy of the following molecule is a function of 132 variables.
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.